-- For virtual accounts that were created for the xConnect application pool identity for the website hosting the xDB Automation Operations role, add for example: IIS AppPoolN IIS AppPoolName> - for virtual accounts. - 10.
-In the \App_Config\connectionstrings.config file, in the appropriate connection strings, replace the old thumbprint parameter value with the new client certificate thumbprint.
-For more information about the appropriate roles and the role certificate thumbprints that must be updated, see the section Set Up Client Certificates. - 11.
+- For virtual accounts that were created for the xConnect application pool identity for the website hosting the xDB Automation Operations role, add for example:

+IIS AppPool\<AppPool\Name> for virtual accounts. - 10.
+In the \App_Config\connectionstrings.config file, in the appropriate connection strings, replace the old thumbprint parameter value with the new client certificate thumbprint. - 11.
 Update the thumbprint values in all of the certificate connection strings on the following Sitecore instances: